 How do you know your shower faucet is loose?
 It will slowly grind away the valve stem that is attached to.
-You can remove the faucet plates off and the shower pipe to see if the screw that locks the shower pipe and the handle has gotten loose.
+You can remove the faucet plates off and the shower pipe to see if the screw locks the shower pipe and the handle has gotten loose.

-Good news is that you don’t need a new faucet because you can fix a loose shower faucet by yourself.
+The good news is that you don’t need a new faucet because you can fix a loose shower faucet by yourself.
 All you need is an Allen wrench and a 4-in-1 screwdriver.
 Check out this article if you’re also having problems with your water pressure and temperature.

 Shake the face of the faucet plate – this is the metal plate that covers the hole that the shower handle projects from – to see if the caulking has slackened.
 Most of the time, when the caulking is dislodged, the escutcheon plate will vibrate when using the shower, producing some noise.

-Using a utility knife cut the caulking around the loosened plate into about 3 inch long strips.
+Using a utility knife, cut the caulking around the loosened plate into about 3 inch long strips.
 Pull the caulk sticking around the plate with a putty blade.